near/docs/docs/tokens/token-custody.md

 3. Custodians
 4. CLI

+**Do not claim NEAR tokens to an exchange address!
+Claiming tokens to an exchange address might result in the loss of your tokens.**

 If you have chosen an option which doesn't allow you to check balances or lockup details, you can lookup your account using [this tool](https://near.github.io/account-lookup).

 This list will be regularly updated as more products and providers offer NEAR support.
 Feel free to send Pull Request to https://github.com/near/docs/edit/master/docs/tokens/token-custody.md with new options.